axelerant/engg-handbook/content/docs/how-we-work/accessibility.md

 ---
 title: Accessibility
 weight: 9
-description: We implement 508 and WCAG compliant websites so that people with all types of disabilities, whether it be physical, mental, or visual impairment, have access to our sites.
+description: We implement 508 and WCAG compliant websites so that people with all types of disabilities, whether it be cognitive impairment, learning disability, physical impairment, sensory impairment, or visual impairment, have access to our sites.
 ---

 # Accessibility